gaoding-inc/ci-task-runner/README.md

 }
 ```

-Above-mentioned: when dll has build, mod1、mod2、mod3 will be built in a multi-threaded manner in parallel.
+Above-mentioned: when dll has build, mod1、mod2、mod3 will parallel building by multi-thread.

 ### Change Dependencies Trigger Buliding